miroshQa/rittli.nvim/README.md

 ## ✨ Features
 - 🔭 Create tasks in lua.
-Pick them using Telescope and launch in the terminal
+Pick them using Telescope and launch in the *neovim* terminal
-- 📺 Task preview in telescope
+- 👀 Task preview in telescope
 - 🤖 Tasks auto update (auto resource)
 - ⚡️ Built-in Neovim terminal improvements (Toggle the last openned terminal)
 - 🌎 Define local and global tasks
 - 👻 Reuse global tasks as template for local tasks
 - 🌟 Last tasks is rememberd for each directory
+- 🔥 Create tasks dynamically!
+(My favorite use: Write all buffers before launch)
+- 🧓 Cache the task if you want!

 *You can see some features preview [here](/demo/gallery.md)*

 ## ❗Warning
 This plugin isn't ready yet!
-Breaking changes are expected.
+Breaking changes are expected and the documentation may not be complete

 ## 📦 Installation
 Install the plugin using lazy.nvim plugin manager: